-- Standby mode

-- All the volatile bits such as WEL/WIP/SRAM lock bit will return to the default status as power on.
+- Standby mode - All the volatile bits such as WEL/WIP/SRAM lock bit will return to the default status as power on.

-- 3-byte address mode

 If the device is under programming or erasing, driving the RESET# pin low will also terminate the operation and data could be lost.
 During the resetting cycle, the SO data becomes high impedance and the current will be reduced to minimum.